zeroluck/docs/sources/admin-guide/configuration/index.md

 * _Login Page Message:_ The login page now uses oxAuth Web UI.
 The changes made in this field will not affect the IdP.

-* _Welcome Title Text:_ With this feature, the Gluu Server Administrator can add custom welcome text here.
+* _Welcome Title Text:_ With this feature, the Gluu Server administrator can add custom welcome text here.

 ![Welcome Title Text](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_config_config_welcome.png)

 * _Welcome Page Message:_ This feature can be used to add various messages and shortcuts in the welcome message.

 ![Welcome Page Message](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_config_config_message.png)